sleeptoken/zettelkasten/Common Intent Vulnerabilities.md

 # Returning Activity Results

-We can send an intent to a target application, but there's also the possibility to return results back to the calling app. let's explore this with an example by
+We can send an intent to a target application, but there's also the possibility to return results back to the calling app.
 #### Camera Access

+##### Setup capture action

 You do not need to integrate with the camera library.
 Instead, We can use an intent.